relateddata/ContextAwareConferenceDatasetRelease/README.md

 - Textual content
 - Image URLs

+### Evaluation results for the tag "Zhongnan Syndrome":

+Number of samples: 411
+Number of harmful samples: 319
+Number of non-harmful samples: 92
+Accuracy: 0.9684
+F1 Score: 0.9539
+MMAE: 0.0316

+### Evaluation results for the tag "Misogyny and Misandry":

+Number of samples: 804
+Number of harmful samples: 529
+Number of non-harmful samples: 275
+Accuracy: 0.8893
+F1 Score: 0.8827
+MMAE: 0.1107

 ## Dataset Description

 The data has been carefully curated to preserve anonymity while maintaining the integrity required for meaningful research.
 The comments_sampled.csv file is a representative subset and can be used to replicate some analyses or explore additional research directions.